 Best known as the creator of Prince of Persia, Jordan Mechner began keeping a personal sketch journal in 2008.
 His spontaneous pen-and-ink drawings offer an intimate window into the creative process that inspires his video games, books, and films.

-Jordan's art is now in print for the first time in Year 2 in France -- 164 pages of his sketchbook from August 2017 to August 2018, the second year after he moved to France from L.A. for a video game project.
+Jordan's art is now in print.
+The first three volumes of his sketch journal, Year 1, 2 and 3 in France , cover three years starting in July 2016, when he moved to France from L.A. for a video game project.

 Selected drawings are available in high quality limited-edition, signed and numbered giclée prints.